 Refer to course descriptions in the back of this catalog for course prerequisites.
+(S-L) = Course(s) with field-based service-learning component.

 Master of Education in Higher Education

 Dale Meinecke, Ph.D., Acting Program Director

 The Higher Education Program provides graduate students with the opportunity to earn a Master of Education (M.Ed.) degree in Higher Education.
 Studies in Higher Education provide individuals who are interested in a variety of areas in higher education with the opportunity to explore the various facets of post-secondary institutions.
 This exploration is conducted from a uniquely Christian perspective.